Security Systems Government Contracts in Georgia

 Security Systems in Georgia

-In Q2 2026, Georgia has 11 active Security Systems Services opportunities distributed across 5 cities, but the market is top-heavy: Warner Robins commands 55% of all activity.
-Warner Robins, Fort Gordon, Fort Benning together hold 82% of statewide deal flow.
-Contractors entering Georgia's Security Systems Services market should treat Warner Robins as the primary beachhead before expanding to secondary markets.
+In Q2 2026, Georgia has 40 active Security Systems Services opportunities distributed across 7 cities, but the market is top-heavy: Unknown commands 53% of all activity.
+Unknown, Warner Robins, Fort Benning together hold 88% of statewide deal flow.
+Contractors entering Georgia's Security Systems Services market should treat Unknown as the primary beachhead before expanding to secondary markets.

-In Georgia's Security Systems Services sector, Warner Robins dominates with 6 active opportunities (55% of state volume) in Q2 2026, followed by Fort Gordon at 2 and Fort Benning at 1.
-The 3.0× gap between first and second place signals that Warner Robins has structural advantages — likely driven by proximity to major federal facilities or defense installations.
+In Georgia's Security Systems Services sector, Unknown dominates with 21 active opportunities (53% of state volume) in Q2 2026, followed by Warner Robins at 12 and Fort Benning at 2.
+The 1.8× gap between first and second place signals that Unknown has structural advantages — likely driven by proximity to major federal facilities or defense installations.
 Contractors should track how these rankings evolve seasonally, as federal fiscal year-end (September) often reshuffles city-level activity.

 Georgia's Security Systems Services market is highly distributed across 5 buying agencies, with no single agency exceeding 27% of the 92 total awards ($33.4M in total).
 This fragmentation is strategically significant: contractors can pursue multiple agencies without single-buyer dependency, and winning one agency's work doesn't require displacing an entrenched incumbent at another.
 On the vendor side, the market is incumbent-heavy: the top 3 contractors — JOHNSON CONTROLS SECURITY SOLUTIONS LLC, SCDATACOM, LLC, DRAKE CONSULTING LLC — hold 83% of recent awards, meaning new entrants face significant barriers unless targeting recompetes or set-asides.